Joint Score-Threshold Optimization for Interpretable Risk Assessment: Results

-Figure \ref{fig:score_distributions} reveals how different optimization objectives reshape the risk score distributions compared to the original JHFRAT.
+Figure \ref{fig:score_distributions} reveals how the optimized model coefficients reshape the risk score distributions compared to the original JHFRAT.
 The Kolmogorov-Smirnov (KS) statistic quantifies the maximum vertical separation between the cumulative distribution functions of the Safe Low-Risk and Safe High-Risk cohorts, with larger values indicating better discriminative ability.
-The associated p-values test the null hypothesis that the two risk groups come from the same distribution—highly significant p-values (all p < 0.001) confirm that all models successfully separate the risk groups, though with varying degrees of separation.
+The associated p-value tests the null hypothesis that the two risk groups come from the same distribution.
+The original JHFRAT, CSO warm-start and optimized MIP models all have highly significant p-values (all p < 0.001), confirming that all models successfully separate the risk groups, though with varying degrees of separation.
+The distribution of the unlabeled intervention cohort is included for reference.